 Of course, it doesn’t mean that your employees are unwilling or incapable of doing their business in your absence – on the contrary, they might turn out to be even more productive without their boss overseeing every action they make.
 It could be a temporary stress relief and a much-needed breather.
 Still, it’s necessary to stay involved and have an insight in the current situation, in order for everything to remain relatively smooth.

 When you install automatic time-tracking software in your organization, it tracks how much time each employee has spent on a particular activity – which is even more accurate than sitting at the desk next to them.
+Also, you have remote employee tracking for remote workforce.
 You can check the current situation at any moment during their working time, or you can look at the reports at the end of the day or week.
 This can be a useful tool to get the picture of how your presence or absence influences the overall productivity and motivation of your people, which can be a signal for potential changes in the future.

 Since it’s not just vacations that pull you away from your office, benefits from time tracking could be enormous for any sort of absence; business trips, sick leave, field work – in all of these situations you may login and check how your crew are doing.
 Eventually, this can lead to a more relaxed and trustful atmosphere in your organization as time goes by.